pschool-in/curriculum/content/science/environment.md

 ### Different ways of the Insects

 Some fly in the air, as well as they move on land.
 There are variety of insects with different characteristics.
 Insects also have wings.
-Examples are mosquitoes, houseflies, butterflies, etc. Usually, most insects have six legs but some eight.
+Examples are mosquitoes, houseflies, butterflies, etc. Usually, most insects have six legs but some have eight.

 ### Different ways of the Fish